whitemike889/Machapi/README.md

 This also applies to users desiring additional features, feature changes, etc.

-There are exceptions to this, such as requests to purchase the rites to Machapi.
+There are exceptions to this, such as requests to purchase the rights to Machapi.
 Those can be delivered to my personal email address, punches (dot) chris (at) gmail (dot) com